 You’ll also have a chance at a 70,000-mile sign-up bonus, available after you spend $7,000 within the first 3 months of account opening (worth around $700 based on Bankrate's latest airline mile valuations, which give AAdvantage miles an average value of 1 cent apiece).
 This is a 30,000-mile drop from the card's previous bonus, which offered 100,000 miles after a $10,000 spend in the first three months.
 While a $700 bonus is nothing to snub your nose at, it's far from the most impressive offer you can on a card with a nearly $600 annual fee.

-The $450 annual fee may seem costly, but the benefits that come with it justify the fee for those who travel enough.
+That said, while the $595 annual fee is costly, the benefits that come with it could justify the fee for frequent travelers.
 One of the biggest perks of the card is its built-in Admirals Club membership (an American Airlines lounge with locations across the globe), which includes guest access for immediate family or two traveling companions for no extra charge.

 The Citi / AAdvantage Executive World Elite Mastercard doesn’t have the best rewards structure compared to more general rewards cards, but it’s one of the best in terms of airline cards — especially if you’re already a frequent American Airlines flyer.